 On July 29, 2022, the Company signed a five-year strategic collaboration agreement with The University of Texas M. D. Anderson Cancer Center ("MD Anderson").
-Under the collaboration, the Company anticipates making certain expenditures with respect to Phase I and Phase II clinical trials in part through MD Anderson as a clinical site.
-MD Anderson will also provide preclinical work under the collaboration.
-The details of clinical and preclinical work are to be mutually agreed by the parties prior to commencing work.
-Payments to MD Anderson are initially recorded as Prepaid Expenses.
-As work under the collaboration is performed by MD Anderson, the Company records research and development costs in its statements of operations.
-The Company has committed to fund up to \$10 million over the term of the collaboration.
-Of this amount, the initial payment schedule called for \$500,000 to be paid within the first year of which \$250,000 was paid.
-Subsequent payments were scheduled to be \$2 million on the first anniversary of the effective date of the agreement and \$2.5 million on each of the second, third and fourth anniversaries thereof.
-The \$250,000 first payment made by the Company to MD Anderson was recorded as a Prepaid Expense pending such time as payments under the collaboration become due.
-The Company is currently in negotiations with MD Anderson regarding committed upcoming payments as a result of changes in personnel at MD Anderson and in planned work.
-There is no assurance regarding the outcome of discussions with MD Anderson.
-Total expenses incurred under the arrangement for the three and six months ended June 30, 2024 and 2023, were \$0 in all periods.
-The arrangement expires on the later of July 29, 2027, or when the last active study is completed.
+Under the collaboration, the Company anticipated making certain expenditures with respect to Phase I and Phase II clinical trials in part through MD Anderson as a clinical site.
+MD Anderson was also expected to provide preclinical work under the collaboration.
+The details of clinical and preclinical work were to be mutually agreed by the parties prior to commencing work.
+The Company had agreed to fund up to \$10 million over the term of the collaboration.
+In January 2023, the Company made an initial payment of \$250,000 to MD Anderson recorded as a Prepaid Expense pending such time as payments under the collaboration became due.
+As a result of changes at MD Anderson and the Company, the Company and MD Anderson have agreed to terminate the collaboration but to continue the Company's clinical trial currently underway at MD Anderson.
+Initial expenses of the clinical trial will be charged against the initial payment made to MD Anderson and for the three and nine months ended September 30, 2024 and 2023, were \$0 in all periods.